-NFL Rumors: Antonio Brown Drawing Interest From Several ‘Contending’ Teams
+NESN

 More Antonio Brown hysteria might be just around the corner.

 The embattled receiver has been out of the NFL since he was released by the New England Patriots last month.
-Brown, who’s myriad of off-field issues have polarized NFL fans, players and teams, recently has expressed a desire to resume his playing career, and even has hinted at being open to a reunion with the Patriots.
+Brown, who’s myriad of off-field issues have polarized fans, players and teams, recently has expressed a desire to resume his playing career, and even hinted at being open to a reunion with the Patriots.

-And while that particular scenario still seems highly unlikely, Brown is drawing significant interest around the NFL, according to CBS Sports’ Jason La Canfora.
+While that particular scenario still seems highly unlikely, Brown is drawing significant interest around the league, according to CBS Sports’ Jason La Canfora.

 From his column published Sunday morning: